Apraxed/Roblox-Modules-Master/Custom UsernameGUI/README.md

 Steps:

-Create script in ServerScriptService
+Create a script in ServerScriptService

-Copy whichever version you want's script
+Copy the handler's script
+Set the name to the handler's filename
+Paste it in said script
-Make a script in Roblox Studio
+Create a ModuleScript in ServerScriptService
+Copy the loader's script
+Set the name to "loader" ALL LOWERCASE
-Paste in copied script
+Paste in the loader

 ## Already uploaded versions